ihalmerdef/DB-FinalProject/README.md

-To run this application you have to change the connection to either AWS or your localhost database.
+- To run this application you have to change the connection to either AWS or your localhost database.
 Check the config in Config.py
-Some ways to ru it on Terminal:
+- Some ways to run it on Terminal:
 Once you clone it.
 Go to the directory that has this folder and do the followings: python run.py (First you have to run your xammp manager and start the server). copy and paste this in the browser: